What Is Laissez-Faire Leadership? Definition, Tips and Examples

 Related: Top 8 Leadership Styles - Definitions & Examples

 Jenn, an Indeed Career Coach, explains the top leadership styles in management and how to identify the one that's right for you and your team.

 What is laissez-faire leadership?

-Also known as delegative leadership, laissez-faire leadership is a method that assesses the unique talents of each employee, and assigns responsibilities accordingly.
+Also known as "delegative leadership," laissez-faire leadership is a method that assesses the unique talents of each employee, and assigns responsibilities accordingly.
+It is the direct opposite of autocratic leadership.
 In other words, as long as the actions of an employee are not adversely affecting the company, employees are allowed to use their own skills and ideas to complete their tasks how they see fit.
-These work environments can be ideal for those who are not only forward-thinking and resourceful, but also intelligent, dependable and confident in their skill sets.
+These work environments can be ideal for those who are not only forward-thinking and resourceful but also intelligent, dependable and confident in their skill sets.
 This leadership style can be incredibly useful for industries that champion innovation and individuality.

 Characteristics of laissez-faire leadership